open-telemetry/opentelemetry-specification/specification/trace/api.md

 - `SpanContext` of the `Span` to link to.
 - Zero or more [`Attributes`](../common/README.md#attribute) further describing the link.
-- `timestamp`, default to current time.
-This argument SHOULD only be set when span creation time has already passed.
-If API is called at a moment of a Span logical start, API user MUST NOT explicitly set this argument.

 The API MUST provide:

 - An API to record a single `Link` where the `Link` properties are passed as arguments.
 This MAY be called `AddLink`.
-This API takes the `SpanContext` of the `Span` to link to and optional `Attributes` and `timestamp`, either as individual parameters or as an immutable object encapsulating them, whichever is most appropriate for the language.
+This API takes the `SpanContext` of the `Span` to link to and optional `Attributes`, either as individual parameters or as an immutable object encapsulating them, whichever is most appropriate for the language.
 Implementations MAY ignore links with an [invalid](#isvalid) `SpanContext`.
-Alternatively, this functionality MAY be provided through the `AddEvent` operation instead with the respective addition of the new parameters, e.g. the `SpanContext` to link to.
+Alternatively, this functionality MAY be provided through the `AddEvent` operation instead with the respective addition of the new parameters, e.g. the `SpanContext` to link to, and with event name being dropped.

 The Span interface MAY provide: